bilbo443/BILBBET/PRESEASON_TESTING.md

     above is necessary but not the same as you being comfortable with the magnitudes.

-- [ ] **Round 13 check — the live-data confidence cap.** Not yet
-      specifically isolated from the round-milestone data above — this needs a deliberate look at round 13 specifically against the "can never outweigh the prior by more than 50%" rule, not just folded into the general trajectory review. **Owner: you** (judgment call on the cap itself).
+- [x] **Round 13 check — the live-data confidence cap.
+Evidence gathered, needs your read on the 50% figure specifically.** Confidence is `min(rounds_played / 26, 0.5)` — round 13 is the exact point it first hits the ceiling (`13/26 = 0.5`), and stays flat forever after, confirmed by testing rounds 13/14/20/26 all producing an identical result for a team on a sustained bad run.
+The stakes made
+      concrete: Tsatas Dip with a full season of significantly below-average performance sits at 40.43% (capped, as deployed) vs.
+      0.03% (uncapped hypothetical) — the cap is the difference between "taken seriously but not written off" and "treated as near-conclusively finished" after one bad season. **Still needs you**: is 50% the right ceiling, or should enough sustained evidence eventually be allowed to outweigh the prior further?

 - [x] **Round 23 structural check — done, evidence attached.** Full round-23 ordering pulled for Division 2A and 3A: both show a